stencila/dockta/README.md

 Dockter is similar to `repro2docker` and `containerit` in that it is aimed at researchers doing data analysis (and supports R) whereas most other tools are aimed at software developers (and don't support R).
 Dockter differs to these projects principally in that by default (but optionally) it installs the necessary Stencila language packages so that the image can talk to Stencila client interfaces an provide code execution services.
 Like `repro2docker` it allows for multi-language images but has the additional features of package dependency analysis of source code and managed builds.

 ## FAQ

-*What's with all the unicorns 🦄?*

-Unicorn emoji are used to indicate features that are in development or are planned.
-They're useful for sketching out what this package will eventually look like.

 *Why is this a Node.js package?*